 The Upper Division Bachelor of Science program (RN to BS) provides opportunities for strengthening the registered nurse’s professional practice and serves as the foundation for career advancement.
-Graduates of the Upper Division nursing program are awarded a Bachelor of Science (BS) degree with a focus on environmental urban health nursing.
+The program focuses on the intersection of environmental health in urban communities and nursing.
+Graduates of the Upper Division nursing program are awarded a Bachelor of Science (BS) degree with a major in nursing.

 The College is located in Harlem, one of the most dynamic and revitalized communities in New York City.
-Easily accessible from all boroughs, adjacent counties and New Jersey, the College draws students from all of these areas and is conveniently reached by subway, bus or car.
+Easily accessible from all boroughs, adjacent counties, New Jersey, and Connecticut, the College draws students from all of these areas and is conveniently reached by subway, Metro North, bus or car.
 Some out-of-state nurses make housing arrangements in New York City in order to attend the College on a commuting basis as the College has no residence facilities.

 To accommodate students’ needs, classes are held between 8:00 a.m. to 9:00 p.m., Mondays through Fridays.
 Clinical classes are held between 8:00 a.m. and 4:30 p.m.
 Tuesdays through Sundays.
 Evening classes are generally held between the hours of 4:00 p.m. and 9:00 p.m.